The YoungEd Challenge

 For us, the call to action to strengthen professional development in the Education sector is so clear.
 And YoungEd Africa exists to help solve "The YoungEd Challenge" through commitments in 2 broad areas.

-We invest in the professional growth of African educators through learning and development, technology and community building initiatives, that equip them with resources to thrive in their careers.
+We invest in the professional growth of African educators through learning and development, financing, technology and community building initiatives, that equip them with resources to thrive in their careers.

 We foster public-private partnerships that leverage the collective strength of stakeholders, towards developing sustainable frameworks for quality education delivery.

 Through these areas of commitments, we pursue two main strategic goals that guide our programmes and initiatives.

 Raise interests of more Young Africans in developing careers in Education.

 Reduce barriers to professional development in the fields of education.